-Ĭ W

 Strengths Challenges

 ☐ Warm May be too familiar for reserved

-Pleasant types
+▼ Pleasant types

-Assertive Easily hurt
+▼ Assertive Easily hurt

 Nurturing React emotionally

-Outgoing Need validation, approval
+☐ Outgoing Need validation, approval

 Good at creating rapport Struggle with providing and receiving criticism

-Recommendations

-The following recommendations are based on your results. best for you.
-Consider each and select the ones you think would work
+The following recommendations are based on your results.
+Consider each and select the ones you think would work best for you.

+For Sending and Receiving Communication

-ou.
-You are very good at connecting with most people and uiet or aren't comfortable talking about their lives, needs, tant or unfriendly.
+- Try not to be so concerned about what others think of you.
+You are very good at connecting with most people and putting them at ease.
+Some people are naturally very quiet or aren't comfortable talking about their lives, needs, problems or feelings.
+Don't be offended if they seem distant or unfriendly.
 Perhaps they just don't need your help.
-It

-It can be difficult to control your emotions during intense discussions.
+It doesn't mean they're judging you. - It can be difficult to control your emotions during intense discussions.
 If you notice people tend to back off or shut down when you're speaking passionately about something, it could be that you are being too emotional and making them uneasy.
 When you feel yourself getting worked up, take a deep breath, pause to collect your thoughts, and think about how you can make your point more rationally.
-Practice speaking up for yourself assertively without bringing too much emotion into it.
-You have a tendency to take constructive criticism personally.
-When someone provides you with feedback, think
+Practice speaking up for yourself assertively without bringing too much emotion into it. - You have a tendency to take constructive criticism personally.

-You have a tendency to take constructive criticism personally.
 When someone provides you with feedback, think about the purpose of their comments.
 It's not intended to be an attack; it's supposed to help you.
 Try to set aside your emotional reaction and consider the criticism as objectively as you can.
 How can it help you correct a problematic issue or behavior?
-If you're unclear about the point being made or don't understand its relevance, ask for clarification.

-When providing corrective feedback to others, your comments may be viewed as disapproving and you could end up being hurtful rather than helpful.
+If you're unclear about the point being made or don't understand its relevance, ask for clarification. - When providing corrective feedback to others, your comments may be viewed as disapproving and you could end up being hurtful rather than helpful.
 When framing your message, think about whether your expectations of the other person are fair and achievable.
 Remember that others may not have the same values and abilities as you.
 Try to deliver your feedback in a reasonable, nonjudgmental way that focuses on fixing the problem, not the person.